lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Sender behaviour

 The sender transmits all the SCHC Fragments of a SCHC Packet, in sequential order.
+It MUST use the same Rule ID and optional DTag pair for all these fragments.
 The All-1 FCN value MUST be used for the last SCHC Fragment, and MUST NOT be used for the preceeding SCHC Fragments.
-If it receives a SCHC Receiver-Abort with the corresponding Rule Id and optional DTag, the sender MAY abort the on-going transmission and MAY release all its state associated to this fragmented SCHC Packet.
+If it receives a SCHC Receiver-Abort with the corresponding Rule ID and optional DTag, the sender MAY abort the on-going transmission and MAY release all its state associated to this fragmented SCHC Packet.

 {{Fig-NoACKModeSnd}} shows an example of a corresponding state machine.

 #### Receiver behaviour

-While FCN is not All-1, the receiver concatenates the payloads of the SCHC Fragments that bear the same Rule Id and optional DTag, in the order they are received.
+While FCN is not All-1, the receiver assembles the payloads of the SCHC Fragments that bear the same Rule ID and optional DTag.
-When an All-1 SCHC Fragment is received with the same Rule Id and optional DTag, the receiver appends the All-1 SCHC Fragment Payload and the padding bits to the buffer and reassembly concludes.
+When an All-1 SCHC Fragment is received with the same Rule ID and optional DTag, the receiver appends the All-1 SCHC Fragment Payload and the padding bits to the previously received SCHC Fragment payloads for this SCHC Packet.
+The reassembly operation concludes.

-Each time a SCHC Fragment is received with the same Rule Id and optional DTag, the Inactivity timer MUST be reset.
+Each time a SCHC Fragment is received with the same Rule ID and optional DTag, the Inactivity timer MUST be reset.

 When the Inactivity timer expires, the reassembly operation concludes.

-If reassembly concludes because of Inactivity Timer expiration, the SCHC Packet being reassembled MUST be dropped and resources associated with this Rule Id and optional DTag MUST be released.
+If reassembly concludes because of Inactivity Timer expiration, the SCHC Packet being reassembled MUST be dropped and resources associated with this Rule ID and optional DTag MUST be released.

-If reassembly concludes because of receiving an All-1 SCHC Fragment and if integrity checking (either through the MIC or through some other L2 means) fails, the reassembled SCHC Packet MUST be dropped and resources associated with this Rule Id and optional DTag MUST be released.
+If reassembly concludes because of receiving an All-1 SCHC Fragment and if integrity checking (either through the MIC or through some other L2 means) fails, the reassembled SCHC Packet MUST be dropped and resources associated with this Rule ID and optional DTag MUST be released.

-On reception of a SCHC Sender-Abort, the receiver MAY release all resource related to the reassembly of the SCHC Fragments with the same Rule Id and optional DTag.
+On reception of a SCHC Sender-Abort, the receiver MAY release all resource related to the reassembly of the SCHC Fragments with the same Rule ID and optional DTag.

 {{Fig-NoACKModeRcv}} shows an example of a corresponding state machine.